-(2) has a parent who is an employee of the school corporation.

-21 (i) A governing body of a school corporation may limit the number 22 of new transfers to a school building or grade level in the school 23 corporation: 24

-(1) to ensure that a student who attends a school within the school corporation as a transfer student during a school year may continue to attend the school in subsequent school years; and

-(2) to allow a student described in subsection (h) to attend a school within the school corporation.

-(i) Notwithstanding subsections (f), (g), and (h), a governing body 30 of a school corporation may deny a request for a student to transfer to the school corporation or may discontinue enrollment currently or in a subsequent school year, or establish terms or conditions for enrollment or for continued enrollment in a subsequent school year, if:

-(1) the student has been suspended (as defined in IC 20-33-8-7) or expelled (as defined in IC 20-33-8-3) during the twelve (12) months preceding the student's request to transfer under this section:

-(A) for ten (10) or more school days;

-(B) for a violation under IC 20-33-8-16;

-40 (C) for causing physical injury to a student, a school employee, 41 or a visitor to the school; or
+- body of a school corporation may not deny a request for a student to transfer into the school corporation if the student requesting to transfer: - (1) is a member of a household in which any other member of the household is a student in the transferee school; or - (2) has a parent who is an employee of the school corporation. - (i) A governing body of a school corporation may limit the number of new transfers to a school building or grade level in the school corporation: - (1) to ensure that a student who attends a school within the school corporation as a transfer student during a school year may continue to attend the school in subsequent school years; and - (2) to allow a student described in subsection (h) to attend a school within the school corporation. - (j) Notwithstanding subsections (f), (g), and (h), a governing body of a school corporation may deny a request for a student to transfer to the school corporation or may discontinue enrollment currently or in a subsequent school year, or establish terms or conditions for enrollment or for continued enrollment in a subsequent school year, if: - (1) the student has been suspended (as defined in IC 20-33-8-7) or expelled (as defined in IC 20-33-8-3) during the twelve (12) months preceding the student's request to transfer under this section: - (A) for ten (10) or more school days; - (B) for a violation under IC 20-33-8-16; - (C) for causing physical injury to a student, a school employee, or a visitor to the school; or